| |

 Your next step should be to help your child express anger and to talk about the different degrees of anger.

-In order to help our children express how angry they are (or how happy!), we use an anger scale for kids.
+We use an anger scale to help our children express how angry they are (or how happy they are!).

-Visual scales are used not only within the scope of special needs but also with children in general.
+Visual scales are used not only within the scope of special education but also with children in general.

 Visual scales or Emotion Charts provide kids with clues that help them express the intensity of an emotion, feeling, or sensation (anxiety, anger, pain …)

-We use a 5 Point Scale for anger, and for each level, we discuss how we felt on that specific level (1 happy / 5 extremely angry) and how it shows.
+We use a 5-point scale for anger, and for each level, we discuss how we felt on that specific level (1 happy / 5 extremely angry) and how it shows.5-point anger scale for kids

-I believe this step is a very important part of a successful anger management intervention.
+I believe this step is a crucial part of successful anger management intervention.

-If you want to learn how to use emotion charts effectively I recommend you read my post:
+If you wish to learn how to use emotion charts or anger scales effectively, I recommend you read my post:

 In that post, I give suggestions on how to use this tool and some ideas on how to approach an “action plan” with your kid (or student).
 You will also be able to download two feelings thermometer templates.